 Ms. Cerar's repertoire ranges from the Baroque to the present and her stage experience, besides solo and chamber music, includes performances with live electronics as well as theater and dance productions.

-Since her debut in the Zürich Tonhalle in 1991 she has played as a soloist with orchestras in Europe, given recitals with distinguished artists on international tours, including concerts in Paris, Rome, Washington, Chicago, and New York.
+Since her debut in the Zürich Tonhalle in 1991 she has played as a soloist with orchestras in Europe, and given recitals with distinguished artists on international tours, including concerts in Paris, Rome, Washington, Chicago, and New York.
 She has also performed at festivals such as the Davos "Young Artist in Concert," Gidon Kremer's Lockenhaus Festival, the Aspen Music Festival, the ISCM World Music Days in Ljubljana, and the ICMC festival in Barcelona and in Singapore, the "Viva Vivaldi" festival in Mexcio City, and numerous others.
 Her collaborative works have been featured at the "Re:New Frontiers of Creativity" symposium celebrating the 250th anniversary of Columbia Universtiy, "LITSK" festival at Princeton University, and the SIGGRAPH 2007 multimedia conference/festival in San Diego.
+Since 2014 she has also created her own works, fostered by the Tribeca Film Institute's "Tribeca Hacks Festival" and by the Future Music Lab at the Atlantic Music Festival, involving robotics and wearable motion sensors.

 Maja Cerar has premiered and recorded numerous works written for and dedicated to her.
-Ms. Cerar has worked with composers Sebastian Currier, Beat Furrer, György Kurtág, Alvin Lucier, Morton Subotnick, and John Zorn, as well as many emerging New York composers.
+Ms. Cerar has worked with composers Sebastian Currier, Beat Furrer, György Kurtág, Alvin Lucier, Morton Subotnick, John Zorn, Jean-Baptiste Barriere, and Katharine Norman, as well as many emerging New York composers.

 After her Matura from the Hohe Promenade Literary Gymnasium in Zürich (type B, Latin), Maja Cerar graduated with honors from the Zürich-Wintertur Conservatory where she studied under Aida Stucki-Piraccini and earned a Teaching Diploma (equivalent of BFA) "with distinction" and a Concert Diploma (equivalent of MFA) "with distinction."
 She also took master classes with Zakhar Bron, Franco Gulli, Igor Oistrakh, and Igor Ozim.